hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 file is changed, the restart event is triggered.

-The following three tasks create the local DNS zones configuration and trigger the restart event if any files changed.
+The following three tasks create the local DNS zones configuration and trigger the restart event if any files changed:

 The fourth task creates or updates the local zone configuration file `named.conf.local` from the template `named.conf.local.j2`.